 These Principles are intended to provide an overview of the ethical standards and procedural requirements that Cardiff Metropolitan University strives to adopt in all its procurement business dealings, as well as provide background information into some of our business practices.
-The extent of the detail being provided in this section is still under development, and further detail is being added from time to time.

 We encourage our suppliers and contractors to make as much a commitment to the foregoing principles as we apply to ourselves.